richysix/bioinf-gen/docs/bubble_plot/bubble_plot.md

 plotted at random positions on the x and y axes.](test_bubble_cont.png "Test bubble plot")

+The options allow the user to set which column names in the data to use.
-Or for categorical data.
-This example also shows some of the possible options.
+This example also shows some of the other possible options.

 ``` bash
 Rscript bubble_plot.R --x_var Expt --y_var GO.ID \